Adding and Dropping Courses

 Q. How do I request tickets for the different Commencement day events?

 A. In early May, the ticket request form will be emailed to all graduating students.
-This form should be completed and returned to the front desk of the Student Services office by the deadline.
-The ticket request form will also be posted on the GSD Commencement web page.
+This form should be completed by the deadline.
+A link to the ticket request form will also be posted on the GSD Commencement web page.